skx/evalfilter/README.md

 The backstory behind this project is explained in [this blog-post](https://blog.steve.fi/a_slack_hack.html), but in brief I wanted to read incoming Slack messages and react to specific ones to carry out an action.

+* In brief I wanted to implement a simple "on-call notifier".
+* When messages were posted to Slack channels I wanted to _sometimes_ trigger a phone-call to the on-call engineer who was nominated to handle events/problems/issues that evening.
+* Of course not _all_ Slack-messages were worth waking up an engineer for..

-The expectation was that non-developers might want to change the matching of messages, without having to know how to rebuild my application, or understand Go.
+The expectation was that non-developers might want to change the matching of messages, without having to know how to rebuild the application, or understand Go.
 So the logic was moved into a script and this evaluation engine was born.

-This is a pretty good use for an evaluation engine and operation was pretty simple:
+This is a pretty good use-case for an evaluation engine, solving a real problem, and not requiring a large degree of technical knowledge to update.

+As noted the application was pretty simple, logically:

 * Create an instance of the `evalfilter`.
 * Load the user's script, which will let messages be matched.
-* For each incoming message run the script against it.
+* For each incoming message run the users' script against it.
-  * If it returns `true` you know you should carry out your interesting activity.
+  * If it returns `true` you know you should trigger the on-call notification.
-  * Otherwise you will not.
+  * Otherwise ignore the message.

 To make this more concrete we'll pretend we have the following structure to describe incoming messages: